entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is ?.

 242. Posteroventral process of D2 basal plate: poorly developed (0), well developed (1).
-Character 242 is linked with character 241.
+Character 242 is linked with Character 241.
 > Cloutier (1991a), Cloutier (1991b), Character 48.

 > - Character XX in 'early gnathostome phylogeny dataset'.